25 Best Colleges for Information Technology 2020

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Information Technology degree.
+Learn more about the top colleges for a Bachelor's in Information Technology degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 The Bachelor of Science in Computing and Information Technology at Rochester Institute of Technology (RIT) focuses on integration and versatility, preparing students to work with people and information systems.
 The program requires 126 credits to be completed, and students have the opportunity to choose a concentration.
 The four concentrations are database applications, enterprise administration, networking and communications, and web development.